mmeyer2k/dcrypt/README.md

 # Features
 ## Block Ciphers
-The primary goal of Dcrypt is to provide a simple and secure way to symmetrically encrypt data.
+Dcrypt helps application developers to avoid common mistakes in crypto implementations that leave data at risk.
+The primary features of Dcrypt's block ciphers are:
+- Elegent API helps keep your code readable, auditable and understandable
+- Allows custom combinations of encryption and hashing algorithms to fit different purposes
+- Cipher text, authentication tag (if present), IV and HMAC are all packed into a single string for simplicity
-Naturally, strongly random initialization vectors are generated upon encryption.
+- Naturally, strongly random initialization vectors are used
-Standard HMAC (SHA-256) checksums are verified in a time-safe manner before decryption.
+- SHA256 (default) HMAC checksums are verified in a time-safe manner before decryption

-### AES-256-GCM Encryption
+### AES-256-GCM Encryption (PHP 7.1+ Only)
 With PHP 7.1 comes support for AEAD encryption modes, GCM being considered the best of these.
 Small authentication tags are used because Dcrypt already provides strong HMAC based authentication.
 Using this mode essentially adds an extra 32 bit checksum to the cipher text.